Synvya/ai-concierge/docs/nip89-integration.md

 ### Restaurant Side (synvya-client-2)

-When a restaurant publishes their profile with `businessType: "restaurant"`, three handler events are automatically published:
+When a restaurant publishes their profile with `businessType: "restaurant"`, five handler events are automatically published:

 #### 1. Handler Information (kind 31990)
 Declares support for reservation event kinds: